 Medical Knowledge 1.
-Foundational Knowledge-Medical Knowledge Wieurem Milo Wieuge Master fundamental biomedical concepts, terms, processes, and system interactions Describe the determinants of health Utilize evidence in making clinical decisions 2.
+Foundational Knowledge - Medical Knowledge Master fundamental biomedical concepts, terms, processes, and system interactions Describe the determinants of health Utilize evidence in making clinical decisions 2.
 Application-Patient Care (Clinical Skills) Conduct patient interviews and physical Patient Care examinationsDiagnose patient health problems Propose evidence-based health maintenance and therapeutic options 3.
-Integration-Systems-Based Practice Connect knowledge of patient populations and health delivery processes in Systems-Based Practice Advocate for the humane, just, safe and prudent care of persons Adapt to the complex economic and social structure of health care delivery 4.
-Human Dimension-Personal and Interpersonal Development A. Learning about and working with ONESELF: Personal Growth and Communication and ProfessionalDevelopment Interpersonal Reflect upon one's personal strengths and weaknesses to make positive Development changes in one's behavior 1 Find one's own meaning in medicineTake care of oneself B. Learning how to interact with OTHERS-Interpersonal Skills and CommunicationDeliver effective patient presentations and document accurately in the medical record Communicate and work effectively with others 5.
-Caring/Valuing-Professionalism Care deeply about becoming an excellent physician through a life of service D Care about and support others in the profession Professionalism Value and behave in a manner consistent with the highest ethical standards of the profession
+Integration-Systems-Based Practice Connect knowledge of patient populations and health delivery processes in Systems-Based Practice making diagnoses and therapeutic recommendations Advocate for the humane, just, safe and prudent care of persons Adapt to the complex economic and social structure of health care delivery 4.
+Human Dimension-Personal and Interpersonal Development A. Learning about and working with ONESELF: Personal Growth and Communication and ProfessionalDevelopment Interpersonal Reflect upon one's personal strengths and weaknesses to make positive changes Development in one's behavior Find one's own meaning in medicineTake care of oneself B. Learning how to interact with OTHERS-Interpersonal Skills and Communication Deliver effective patient presentations and document accurately in the medical record Communicate and work effectively with others 5.
+Caring/Valuing-Professionalism Care deeply about becoming an excellent physician through a life of service Professionalism Care about and support others in the profession rioressionalism Value and behave in a manner consistent with the highest ethical standards of the profession